Xliff/p6-COGL/README.md

 $ export P6_GTK_HOME=/path/to/projects
 ```

-Switch to that directory and clone both p6-GtkPlus and p6-COGL
+Switch to that directory and clone the dependencies...

 ```
 $ git clone https://github.com/Xliff/p6-GLib.git